RetroPie/RetroPie-Docs/docs/Doom.md

 ZDoom controls can be found in the Doom options menu by pressing any button or key after the game software has launched.
 Although the initial configuration may need to be started with a keyboard, full joystick autonomy is possible after being set.

-In-game controls can be mapped easily from the ZDoom options menu, however Joystick control of the menus is not well implemented.
-There are a number of community solutions - one of the easier solutions to implement is to replace zdoom and zdoom.pk3 in this folder:
+In-game controls can be mapped easily from the ZDoom options menu, however, Joystick control of the menus is not well implemented.
+The advised solution is to replace zdoom and zdoom.pk3 in this folder:
 ```
 /opt/retropie/ports/zdoom/
 ```